oupirum/cheatsheets/Go.md

 ### Embedding

 *Struct embedding* creates a form of inheritance or composition.<br/>
-It gives direct access to embedded struct's fields an methods.
+It gives direct access to embedded struct's fields and methods.
 Own fields and methods takes precedence.<br/>
 E.g.:
 ```go
 type A struct {